viash-io/viashpy/README.md

 pip install .[dev] # Do not forget to quote this if you are using zsh
 ```

-By default, PyViash can tested against different python versions (more specifically 3.7 to 3.11) using `tox`.
+By default, viashpy can tested against different python versions (more specifically 3.7 to 3.11) using `tox`.
 These versions of python must be made available to tox (by adding them to your `PATH` environment variable), for example by installing and enabling them using `pyenv`.

 Afterwards, running the tests is a matter of executing: